12 Damage-Free Ways to Soundproof an Apartment [2025]

 Do acoustic panels help soundproof?
 Acoustic panels for apartment walls can help reduce noise inside if your issue is sounds and echoes bouncing off your walls.
 However, they won’t do anything about the sound entering your apartment.

-If you've absolutely had it with noisy neighbors, take our easy quiz to get started finding a new place today!
+But if you've absolutely had it with noisy neighbors, you can always use our bonus tip: Find a new place!
+Take our easy quiz to get started finding a new place today!

 How do I know what kind of insulation and soundproofing an apartment has?